noahehall/theBookOfNoah/0current/openapi.md

   - openapi object
     - *openapi, info, paths, components*

+  - components object
+    - *schemas, responses, parameters*
+    - contains definitions for objects to be reused in other parts of the document

   - paths object
     - list of paths in form `/route1`, `/route2` etc
       - each path is a path item object